Original Post Published 9th August 2020.

-A common question I am asked nowadays is “Are you a Scientologist?”
-Some people assume that publishing a neutral book concerning Scientology indicates support of Scientology or its church.
-Yet, in contrast, Scientologists who stumble across my book nearly always take the opposite position: that I am an ‘anti-Scientologist’.
+A common question I am asked nowadays is ‘Are you a Scientologist?’
+Many people assume that publishing a neutral book on the subject indicates support of Scientology or its church.
+Yet in contrast, Scientologists who stumble upon my book nearly always take the opposite position—that I am an ‘anti-Scientologist’.

-The circumstances which led me to write a book on Scientology, as well as my current thinking and stance on the subject, are more nuanced than sweeping statements of love or hate, attack or support.
+The circumstances which led me to writing a book on Scientology, as well as my current thinking and stance on the subject, are more nuanced than any sweeping statements.

 Born into ideology

-However, my time in the Sea Organisation proved too great a challenge and I returned to live a more regular life within a year.
-Still, my mind never strayed from the Scientology frame; I was always ‘on’.
+However my time in the Sea Org proved too great a challenge and I returned to live a more regular life within a year.
+Yet my mind never strayed from the Scientology frame; I was always ‘on’.

-Several years later, in my early 20’s, I rejoined the Sea Organisation.
-This time I lived and worked there for over three years before returning to a more regular life.
-Once again, my mental frame was not undone: I was more disappointed with what I felt were my own failings.
+Several years later, in my early 20’s, I rejoined the Sea Org.
+This time I lived and worked there for several years before returning to a more normal life again.
+Once again my mental frame was not shattered—I was merely disappointed in what I felt were my own failings.

-Then at 31 years of age I went back to the Sea Organisation for another attempt.
-Finally, this would begin the unravelling of my Scientology mental framework.
+Finally, at 31 years of age, I went back to the Sea Org for another attempt.
+It would be the undoing (and eventual shattering) of my Scientology mental framework.

-In late 2017, while I was participating in some particularly immersive Scientology services, a technique did not go well and I experienced what could loosely be called a mental breakdown.
+In late 2017, during a time of immersive participation in Scientology, a particular technique did not go well and I experienced what could loosely be called a mental breakdown.

 During the following months—which stretched out into several years—requests for help to remedy the situation fell on deaf ears.
-Eventually, and after much consideration, I decided I could not support an organisation which is unwilling to lend a hand in such unusual circumstances.
+Eventually, after much consideration, I decided I could no longer support an organisation which is unwilling to lend a hand in such unusual circumstances.

-Jordan Peterson refers to leaving a highly ingrained ideology as “you’re in the desert now!”
-In my experience this is an apt analogy.
-When you lose your fix on your fundamental thoughts the space around you can start to shift.
-Little is certain and even simple tasks can become confusing.
+Jordan Peterson refers to leaving any highly ingrained ideology as ‘you’re in the desert now!’
+In my experience there is no more apt analogy.
+When you lose your fix on your most fundamental thoughts the literal space around you can start to shift.
+Nothing feels certain and even simple tasks become confusing.

 My then girlfriend—now my wife—was also born into Scientology.
-She has a similar upbringing and many shared experiences with the subject.
-She was there when my mental frame began to come apart, and, viewing the same circumstances, found her own framework coming apart.
+She has a remarkably similar upbringing and shared experiences in the subject.
+She was there when my mental frame was shattered and, viewing the same circumstances, found her own framework dismantled.
 Together we started the great task of sifting through a lifetime of thoughts once unquestionable—now all in doubt.
-Several years have now been spent reassessing all of our thoughts from the ground up.
+Hours—days, weeks and months—were spent reassessing all of our thoughts from the ground up.

-A second guide came in the way of my closest friend, who has never been a Scientologist, but is familiar with the subject due to our many years of conversation.
+A second guide came in the way of my best friend who has never been a Scientologist but is familiar with the subject due to our many years of conversation.
 He provided a second ear with perspectives which would otherwise been unknown to me—such was my insular approach to life that Scientology was all I knew.

-These two guides—my wife and my friend—provided some basic mental stability; enough to stay alive and move forward.
+These two guides—my wife and best friend—provided some basic mental stability; enough to stay alive and, eventually, to move forward.

 A way forward

-As part of finding a way out of my desert I researched Scientology widely.
+As part of finding a way out of the desert I researched Scientology widely.